pyhys/minimalmodbus/doc/develop.rst

 Extending MinimalModbus
 ------------------------------------------------------------------------------
-It is straight-forward to extend MinimalModbus to handle mode Modbus functioncodes.
+It is straight-forward to extend MinimalModbus to handle mode Modbus function codes.
 Use the the method
 :meth:`_performCommand` to send data to the slave, and to receive the response.
 Note that the API might change, as this is